parsiya/parsiya.net/content/post/2021/2021-02-17-namecheap-github-pages/index.markdown

 1. I should be able to edit the website by committing to a git repository.
     1. We can also modify the blog using the web IDE if needed.
-2. The system must generate the website after every push and deploy it to Github pages.
+2. The system must generate the website after every push and deploy it to GitHub pages.
 3. I want to use my own custom domain.